TezosTaqueria/taqueria-scaffold-taco-shop/quickstart.md

 - Initialize a new Taqueria project
 - Install plugins for LIGO, Flextesa, and Taquito
 - Compile a LIGO smart contract
 - Start a local Flextesa sandbox
 - Originate the compiled smart contract to the sandbox

 ## Requirements

 To successfully use Taqueria, you must ensure that:
-- The Taqueria CLI v0.24.1 has been [installed](./installation.mdx) and is available in your `$PATH`
+- The Taqueria CLI v0.24.2 has been [installed](./installation.mdx) and is available in your `$PATH`
-- Docker v0.8 or later is installed and currently running
+- Docker v20.10.22 or later is installed and running
-- Node.js v16.3 or later
+- Node.js v16.16.0 or later

 ## Starting a Taqueria Project

 To start using Taqueria on a project, the project directory must be initialized by Taqueria.
 This process creates a hidden directory `./.taq` inside the project directory that contains the configuration and state files required by Taqueria, and ensures the required directories `/contracts` and `/artifacts` have been created

 Taqueria provides the command `init` which will create a new directory with the correct structure and configuration.
 To create a new Taqueria project called `my-first-project`, run the command:
 ```shell